Northeastern Kuki-Chin languages

-Northern Kuki-Chin (or Northeastern Kuki-Chin) is a branch of Kuki-Chin languages.
-It is called Northeastern Kuki-Chin by Peterson (2017) to distinguish it from the Northwestern Kuki-Chin languages.
+Northeastern Kuki-Chin is a branch of Kuki-Chin languages.
+It was formerly called Northern Kuki-Chin, but renamed to distinguish it from the Northwestern Kuki-Chin languages.
 VanBik (2009:31) also calls the branch Northern Chin or Zo.

-Except for Thado speakers, most Northern Kuki-Chin speakers self-identify as part of a wider Zomi ethnic group.

-Lingua francas

-Tedim is the local lingua franca of northern Chin State, Myanmar, while Thado (also known as Kuki) is the local lingua franca of much of southern Manipur State, India.
+These languages are spoken in northern parts of Chin State in Myanmar, and various parts of Northeast India, most notably in the state of Manipur.

 Languages

 VanBik (2009) includes the following languages as Northern Kuki-Chin languages.
 The positions of Ngawn and Ralte are not addressed by VanBik (2009), but they are classified as Northern Kuki-Chin in Glottolog.